fntneves/falcon/falcon-taz/README.md

 - `"message"` is a string corresponding to a unique identifier of the message.
 - `"size"` is an integer indicating the size (in bytes) of the message.
 - `"variable"` is a string indicating the name (reference) of the variable (object) being accessed (i.e. read/written) by a thread.
-- `"counter"` is an integer indicating the n-th access to a variable performed by the same thread during the execution.
 - `"loc"` is a string indicating the line of code of the event, with format **className.methodName.lineOfCode**.
+In practice, the line of code can be any value that uniquely identifies the program instruction.
 - `"data"` is an array of additional event details, which can comprise the following fields: `syscall_exit, syscall, socket_type, fd, exit_timestamp, enter_timestamp, message`.

 ---